lowtiergod/professional-readme-generator/README.md

 ## Description

-This project simplifies the lives of developers by creating a generator that generates an easier and faster README.md.
+This project generates an easier and faster README.md.

 ## Table of Contents